Casa Fernando Luis Toro

 Casa Fernando Luis Toro (English: Fernando Luis Toro Home) is a historic house in Ponce, Puerto Rico.
 The house is unique in that it is located in the first upper-class suburban development built in Puerto Rico, La Alhambra.

-In 1990 La Alhambra was designed part of Ponce's historic district.
+In 1990 La Alhambra was designed as part of Ponce's historic district.
 The house dates to 1927 and was designed by the famed Puerto Rican architect Francisco Porrata Doria.
-It was listed in the National Register of Historic Places since 5 March 1986, as Fernando Luis Toro Casa.
+It was listed in the National Register of Historic Places on 5 March 1986, as Fernando Luis Toro Casa.
 It is also known as Casa Chavier.
 The house was sold by its original owners in the early 1970s to Mr. Jorge Chavier and his wife Ms. Hilda de Lis who still occupied the house in 1986.

 History

 The house was built in 1927.
 It was designed by Francisco Porrata Doria, a well-known architect from Ponce.
 The house is located in the La Alhambra sector of the city, a well-to-do area developed in the early twentieth century.
 La Alhambra was the first upper-class suburban development in Puerto Rico.
 In 1990, La Alhambra was designated part of the Ponce Historic Zone.